GE shares pop, worst may be over

 Continue Reading Below

-Shares are set to jump at the open after JPMorgan’s Stephen Tusa, one of the most negative analysts on the company, raised his view to neutral from underweight.
+Shares jumped at the open after JPMorgan’s Stephen Tusa, one of the most negative analysts on the company, raised his view to neutral from underweight.
 The firm has had GE as underweight, an equivalent of a sell rating, for 2 ½ years, according to Dow Jones.

 |Ticker